scions-of-silverymoon/staff-guide/_guides/editing-guide.md

 If you run into issues or have questions:

-1. **Ask in staff channels** - Other staff members can help
+1. **Look at the edit history** - Click "History" on any file to see how others have made similar changes
-2. **Look at the edit history** - Click "History" on any file to see how others have made similar changes
+2. **Check existing pages** - See how formatting is done in other guides
-3. **Check existing pages** - See how formatting is done in other guides
+3. **Ping lxgrf** - This whole thing is his fault so blame him

 ---